reshmabidikar/slate/source/includes/_invoice.md

 ### Retrieve invoice item audit logs with history by invoice item id

 Retrieve a list of audit log records showing events that occurred involving changes to a specified invoice item.
-History information is included with each record.
+History information (a copy of the full invoice item object) is included with each record.

+Some examples:
+Assuming this API is invoked with an invoice item id as soon as the invoice is generated, it would return:
+    * An `INSERT` record corresponding to the invoice item creation
+* Assuming a CBA_ADJ invoice item is deleted, and this API is invoked with the CBA_ADJ invoice item id, this API would return two records:
+    * An `INSERT` record corresponding to the invoice item creation
+    * An `UPDATE` record corresponding to the invoice item deletion

 **HTTP Request**